Best VPNs that support port forwarding in 2026

 Learn more

-Since only a few VPNs offer this feature, I researched and found the best VPNs for port forwarding in 2025.
-Read on to find a complete breakdown of how to set up port forwarding safely and which providers you should use.
+As this feature is not present in every VPN, I researched and found the best VPNs with port forwarding in 2026.
+Keep reading to find a complete breakdown of how to set it up and the providers that offer it.

 Top VPNs that support port forwarding